watson-developer-cloud/language-translator-nodejs/README.md

 1. Install the Language Translator Node.js package:
     1. Change to the new directory that contains the project.
-    2. Run the following command:node
+    2. Run the following command:

     ```node
     $ npm install